 Cases which can be considered under the scheme are assessed by the application of technical criteria jointly agreed between management and trade unions.
 The applied criteria are more generous to the claimant than those likely to be used for a legal action.
 The CSRLD contains further generosity in that it awards payments for cases with a causation probability of 20% or above.
 In a court case a claimant must prove a causation probability of 50% where an ‘all or nothing’ approach based on the balance of probabilities is applied.

-There have been 1634 cases considered/received since the Scheme began.
-161 of these cases have resulted in successful claims.
-To date compensation payments amounting to £8.740m have been paid to claimants.
-The successful cases include 16 cases which were identified during the main retrospection exercise, plus 4 cases (identified to date) following the cataract retrospection exercise.
+There have been 1710 cases considered/received since the Scheme began.
+163 of these cases have resulted in successful claims.
+To date compensation payments amounting to >£8.90m have been paid to claimants.

-Information about CSRLD is available to interested parties via the internet.
-The scheme’s website (www.csrld.org.uk) is designed primarily to provide relevant guidance to potential claimants (and others acting on their behalf) but also provides contact information for those seeking further information.
-Over the past year the site has continued to receive many regular visits, and has provided the means to initiate a number of claims.
+Information about CSRLD is available to interested parties via our website (www.csrld.org.uk).
+The website is designed primarily to provide relevant guidance to potential claimants (and others acting on their behalf) but also provides contact information for those seeking further information.

 For further information please contact:-